Sequoia/debugging-nodejs-talk/content/slides.md

 * Also you can (re)launch with F5 making it easy to change & relaunch
 * Note that the debug output (console) is now inside vscode

+&rarr; We used default launch configs but they can get more complex:

 ---

 ## More Launch Configurations